 During 2000, GPI and the University of British Columbia ("UBC") entered into a worldwide license agreement providing GPI the exclusive license rights to certain patented and unpatented technologies originally invented and developed by UBC.
 Also during 2000, GPI and UBC entered into a Collaborative Research Agreement ("CRA") appointing UBC to carry out further development of the licensed technology and providing GPI the option to acquire the rights to commercialize any additional technologies developed within the CRA in consideration for certain funding commitments (refer to Note 4).
 The lead product resulting from these licenses is a immunotherapy vaccine, on which the Company has been completing pre-clinical work in anticipation of clinical trials.
-Specifically the Company has moved the technology through issuance of a U.S. patent, tested various viral vectors needed to deliver the gene that forms the basis for the vaccine, licensed a preferred viral vector and contracted out production of clinical trials.
-The other technologies licenses include assays, which the Company plans to use for generation of a pipeline of immune-modulation products.
+Specifically the Company has moved the technology through issuance of a U.S. patent, tested various viral vectors needed to deliver the gene that forms the basis for the vaccine, licensed a preferred viral vector and contracted out production of clinical grade vaccine (refer to Note 4).
+The Company plans to continue development of the lead product vaccine through clinical trials.
+The other technologies licensed include assays, which the Company plans to use for generation of a pipeline of immune-modulation products.
 The assay technology acquired has received patent protection.

 These consolidated financial statements have been prepared on the basis of a going concern which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
 As at December 31, 2007, the Company has a working capital deficiency of \$1,691,393, a capital deficiency of \$18,616,167 and has incurred significant losses since inception.
 Further losses are anticipated in the development stage raising substantial doubt as to the Company's ability to continue as a going concern.
 The ability of the Company to continue as a going concern is dependent on raising additional capital to fund ongoing research and development, maintenance and protection of patents, accommodation from certain debt obligations and ultimately on generating future profitable operations.
 Planned expenditures relating to future clinical trials of the Company's immunotherapy vaccine will require significant additional funding.
-Internally generated cash flow will not fund development as mercialization of the Company's products.
+Internally generated cash flow will not fund development and commercialization of the Company's products.
+The Company is dependent on future financings to fund ongoing research and development as well as working capital requirements.
 The Company's future capital requirements will depend on many factors including the rate and extent of scientific progress in its research and development programs, the timing, cost and scope involved in clinical trials, obtaining regulatory approvals, pursuing further patent protections and the timing and costs of commercialization activities.